pbarbarant/fmralign/doc/functional_alignment/introduction.rst

 (`Human Connectome Project <http://www.humanconnectomeproject.org/>`_ , `Individual Brain Charting <https://project.inria.fr/IBC/>`_),
 others use complex naturalistic stimulis such as movies.
-This accumulation help characterize better individual structure of brain function, however it's hard to use precise individual informations in group study setting because they show a lot of variability across subjects.
+This accumulation help characterize better individual structure of brain function, however it's hard to use precise individual information in group study setting because they show a lot of variability across subjects.
 As a first step, let's illustrate this variability on an example.